FiMcMahon/shannon_allotments/README.md

 Inspiration for the README.md came from Tasha Taylor Johnson's repository

 ## Media
-All photos are either my own or exist in the public domain already.
+All photos are either my own or exists in the public domain already.

 ## Code
 Throughout the building process I found many helpful tutorials online.
 I sometimes applied principles within them to the site, after fully understanding their code and modifying to fit the site's needs.